J-Cowsert/InstProf/README.md

 # InstProf

+> [!Warning]
+> This repository is undergoing active development.
+Expect possible modifications to code structure, features, or dependencies.

 InstProf is a lightweight C++ profiling library that instruments code execution using RAII-based scope tracking.
 It records timing information for annotated code regions (called "zones") and aggregates statistics.
 The library uses a producer-consumer architecture where instrumented application threads generate profiling events with minimal overhead, while a dedicated worker thread processes these events asynchronously and builds timing statistics.